Loading...

 A comprehensive overview of the INTERLOCC Protocol's business capabilities, workflows, security model, and operational features.
 This document provides a clear understanding of the protocol without exposing implementation details.

-Version 1.2 Document Date: January 2026 Classification: Client Distribution
+Version 1.3 Document Date: April 2026 Classification: Client Distribution

 The INTERLOCC Protocol (Interbank Liability Obligation & Clearing Coordination) is a next-generation interbank payment clearing and settlement infrastructure that combines the security and compliance requirements of traditional banking with the efficiency and transparency of blockchain technology.